 4. SPIRAL SQUARE

 : Well of course I have to give my own work a bit of a plug don’t I?
-For those of you who have already purchased my Guru guru spirals blanket pattern, you already have this pattern, so you can mix and match with the other squares!
-For those who don’t, well feel free to buy it from me HERE , but you don’t have to, just leave it out and use another type of square, every blanket is really your own creation isn’t it?
+For those of you who have already purchased my Guru guru spirals blanket pattern, you already have this pattern.
+So you can mix and match with the other squares!
+For those who don’t, well feel free to buy it from me HERE , but you don’t have to use the same square.
+Just leave it out and use another type of square, every blanket is really your own creation isn’t it?

-The layout is fairly random, however I generally tried to have the coloured round by round granny squares with 3 in one row and 2 in the next alternating with a different type of square.
+The layout is fairly random.
+However I generally tried to have the coloured round by round granny squares with 3 in one row and 2 in the next.
+So they’re alternating with a different type of square.
 I attempted to spread the types of squares out evenly, however in the end, who knows!!

-I only had a small amount of the colour I wanted for joining and the border, so to conserve yarn I just sewed the squares together as you can see photo below of the back of the blanket.
+I only had a small amount of the colour I wanted for joining and the border.
+So to conserve yarn I sewed the squares together as you can see photo below.

-My go to border is always to first work one row of single crochet ( or dc if you use UK terms) and then from 2 – 6 of rows of half double crochet ( htr in UK terms), basically as many rows as I have yarn to use up!
-I tend to prefer these simple borders on crazy looking blankets like this as I feel there is already enough visual detail and adding more may be excessive plus it gives a clean and simple finish.
+My go to border is always to first work one row of single crochet ( or dc if you use UK terms).
+Then from 2 – 6 rows of half double crochet, basically as many rows as I have yarn!
+I prefer these simple borders on crazy looking blankets like this as I feel there are already enough details.

-So that’s how I put this little stash buster blanket together as I really really need to use up some of the yarn that’s taking over my house right now, maybe I will even make another one…..hope you liked it and don’t worry, there are more free patterns coming to the blog very soon! ??
+So that’s how I put this little stash buster blanket together.
+I really really need to use up some of the yarn that’s taking over my house right now!
+Maybe I will even make another one.
+Finally I hope you liked it and don’t worry, there are more free patterns coming to the blog very soon! ??